smsecgroup/SM-VUL/shadow-vul-00/README.md

   *Figure 2.
 The Result of calling _totalSupply function*

 ## Conclusion
 If there are same name of the storage variables in both parent and child contract, they are two separated versions of variables.
+Initializing one does not initialize the other.

 ## Reference
 https://etherscan.io/address/0x508325285114821151a18e148f4299ea09a9ca05